ClickCease

 For starters, having a high protein breakfast is one of the best ways to kickstart your metabolism which ultimately kickstarts fat burning.
 We had our experts weigh in on why you absolutely need to level up your breakfast in order to prevent prediabetes or full blown diabetes.

-2. Sustained Energy: Carbohydrates provide quick energy but can also lead to a subsequent energy slump, especially if they're simple sugars.
+2. Sustained energy: Carbohydrates provide quick energy but can also lead to a subsequent energy slump, especially if they're simple sugars and not properly combined with the right food groups.
 On the other hand, protein offers a more sustained source of energy, ensuring that those with pre-diabetes remain active and alert throughout the morning without feeling the need to reach for sugary snacks.

 Incorporating a protein-rich breakfast is a strategic dietary choice that can have multiple health benefits, especially for those who are pre-diabetic or are at risk of developing diabetes.